DataQualityCommittee/dqc_us_rules/docs/GlobalRuleLogic.md

 ## Element Name Comparison

-When the characters of an element name are matched to comparison strings, the comparison is case insensitive (referred to as "Contains the Text") unless otherwise stated in the rule.
-When specific element names are referenced in a rule the text comparison is case sensitive.
+When portions of an element name are matched to comparison strings, the comparison is case insensitive unless otherwise stated in the rule.

-## Element Comparison

 When a specific element is referenced in a rule, an exact case sensitive match is required based on the element name and the namespace.
 Label names of elements are not used for matching unless otherwise stated in the rule.

 ## Decimal Comparison